leangjia/blender_docs/manual/render/freestyle/view_layer.rst

 As Render Pass
    Freestyle lines will not immediately be visible on top of the render image.
-   Instead, freestyle lines are rendered as a :doc:`Render Pass </render/layers/passes>` which can be composited with the rendered image with an alpha over node.
+   Instead, Freestyle lines are rendered as a :doc:`Render Pass </render/layers/passes>` which can be composited with the rendered image with an Alpha Over node.

 Face Smoothness
    Takes *Smooth Shading* into account for edges calculation.